ElementoLab/imc/README.md

 ## Requirements

 - Python >= 3.7
-- The requirements specified in [requirements.txt](requirements.txt) - use `pip install -r requirements.txt`.
+- The requirements specified in [requirements.txt](requirements.txt) - use
+`pip install -r requirements.txt`.

+For the image processing pipeline:

 - One of: `docker`, `singularity` or `cellprofiler` in a local installation.